How to Become a Preceptor

 - Student Assignment

 Approximately 6-8 weeks before the start of every semester, students are assigned to clinical sites based on their interest, educational needs and location.
-All clinical placements are approved by the concentration leads for appropriateness to overall student progression.
+All placements are approved by the concentration leads for appropriateness to overall student progression.

 - Practicum Assignments